christopher-demarco/LISA-2014-BUILD/README.md

 munin-server

 munin-client
-I've done this and written a few plugins, but it's grunt work.
-Happy to let somebody else have a few rides on the bicycle.
+I've done this and written a few plugins, but it's uninteresting.
+Happy to let somebody else have a turn on the bicycle.

 # Roles: